Guidelines, How to Submit,

-- The title of the novel should be at the top of the document, but no identifying name/s of author or submitter should appear on the document itself.
+- The title of the novel should be at the top of the document, but no identifying name of author or submitter should appear on the document itself.
 Entries will be read blind

-- If entering a graphic novel, submit the firest 20 pages plus a one-page synopsis as a PDF.
+- If entering a graphic novel, submit the first 20 pages plus a one-page synopsis as a PDF.

-- If you are unable to enter online, get in touch via the Contact page and we will be happy to accept your postal entry, or arrange payment by invoice in some circumstances.
+- If you are unable to enter online, get in touch via the Contact page and we will be happy to accept your postal entry, or arrange payment by invoice if required.

 - If you are ordering our FEEDBACK SERVICE (details below) please put (FEEDBACK) after the title in that submission.

 - Completed novels will be requested by the end of September and must be at least 50,000 words.
 Graphic novels, no length restriction.
 As we may request the additional material at any time, novels should ideally be completed before entering.

 - Complete novels called for must be submitted as pdf documents or as published books.
 This time we will require the name of the author and whether (and when) the novel was published/self-published or is not yet published.

 - By submitting work for the Prize you are agreeing that ALL criteria have been met and you have accepted these terms and conditions.